MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-configuration-import-v10.md

 **`ImportMode`** - **Import Mode**<br>
 `string`.
 Allowed values: `All`, `Ignore-Match`.
 Default value: `Ignore-Match`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Determines the behavior when importing key-values.
-The default value, 'Ignore-Match' will only import settings that have no matching key-value in App Configuration.
+The default value,'Ignore-Match' will only import settings that have no matching key-value in App Configuration.
 'All' will import all key-values in the input file to App Configuration.
 <!-- :::editable-content-end::: -->
 <br>